frozenmosaic/action-track-app/README.md

 **App deployed at: https://hidden-mesa.web.app/**

 Disclaimer: The prototype is meant to serve as a mock-up on a desktop screen.
-Features and display responsiveness were *not* implemented.
+Features, database and display responsiveness were *not* implemented.

 **Tech Stack**: ReactJS (bootstrapped via create-react-app), Redux, React-Router-DOM, Bootstrap

-# 2. Background
+# 2. Problem

 A company would like to develop a feature to ensure that team members "perform an action" (Confirm I've read a new policy, Confirm I've changed the expired password for security, etc.).
 An idea is suggested: Build an app to require the selected team members/departments/whole company to confirm perform an action (I did it):